Chalarangelo/30-seconds-of-code/snippets/allUnique.md

 ---
-title: allUnique
+Title: allUnique
-tags: array,beginner
+Tags: array, beginner
 ---

 Checks if all elements in an array are unique.

-- Create a new `Set` from the mapped values to keep only unique occurrences.
+- Create a new `Set` from the mapped values to keep unique occurrences.
 - Use `Array.prototype.length` and `Set.prototype.size` to compare the length of the unique values to the original array.

 ```js